iamlouk/projects/README.md

 Tags: __*Rust*__, __*Interpreter*__

-A tiny super bad interpreter for a [Dhall](https://github.com/dhall-lang/dhall-lang)-like language subset.
-The prototype works but is very very basic.
-I might come back to it to improve it by adding the following things: record types, builtins, type-checking, lists, higher-order types, ...
+A tiny super bad interpreter for a [Dhall](https://github.com/dhall-lang/dhall-lang)-like language subset, but with recursion!
+The prototype works, but is missing a lot of futures.
+I might come back to it to improve it and fix a known bug in the type checker.
+All [examples](./025-rhall/examples) work.